aallen5636/streaming-02-multiple-processes/README.md

 Python has pretty helpful error messages.
 When you get an error, read them carefully.

 - What error do you get?
+Database is locked
 - Can you tell what line it was executing when it failed?
+Yes

 ## Database Is Locked Error

 Do a web search on the sqlite3 'database is locked' error.

-- What do you learn?
+- What do you learn? #When two inapproopriate operations on a database.
 - Once a process fails, it crashes the main process and everything stops.

 ## Deadlock